 The Janice and William Ames Endowment provides department support for graduate student research.
 It was established by alumni to honor a longtime School of Communications professor (William Ames) and the Department of Communication’s Visiting Committee chair (Janice Ames).
 According to terms of the endowment, priority will be given to research focusing on difference/diversity.

-There is also a general funding pool offered by the department, the Communication Graduate Student Research Fund, that supports graduate student research broadly, covering any topic and every type from exploratory projects to theses and dissertations.
+There is also a general funding pool offered by the department, the Communication Graduate Student Research Fund, which supports graduate student research broadly, covering any topic and nearly every type of project, from exploratory endeavors to theses and dissertations.
+The Graduate Committee will consider funding research that leads to a publishable article, thesis, or dissertation, but will not consider funding research that terminates in a course assignment.

-A useful funding resource for current students seeking research support is the Grants and Funding Information Service at the University of Washington’s Suzzallo library.
+Another useful funding resource for current students seeking research support is the Grants and Funding Information Service at the University of Washington’s Suzzallo Library.
 You can use their online resources, visit their office at the library, or attend one of their workshops or events.

 The University of Washington also offers limited work study opportunities for some graduate students.